Diogo-Sardagna/Diogo-Sardagna/README.md

 <br/>

 <p align="center">
-  Software Engineering student with hands-on experience in backend development using the Java ecosystem.
+  Software Engineering student focused on backend development within the Java ecosystem, working on the design and implementation of reliable, well-structured APIs.
-  Focused on building maintainable systems and well-designed APIs.
+  Experienced in building maintainable systems, applying layered architecture, and following industry best practices in real-world projects.
 </p>

 ---